-ISFCE – English These are the information and notes for my English courses at the IFSCE.
-English 1 Documents used: Beginning Students – We use English File Elementary.
+EPFC – English This is the information you need for my courses at the EPFC in the Spring of 2019.
+English 1 (GB01) We use English File Elementary 3rd Edition.
 Help and resources for English File Elementary are available on the Oxford Press site.
-Advanced Students – Market Leader 3rd Edition Intermediate Market Leader 3rd Edition Intermediate […]
+This course is taught by J. Nélis on Fridays and E. […]

 You’ve done it (or you had no choice).
 You’ve decided to learn another language!
 But then, quickly, the frustration builds up.
 Reading and writing is going along ok, but the speaking … the pronunciation.
 The bane of many language learners: how to actually speak that language without making a complete fool of yourself.
 Two quite […]